-Shopify is a leading e-commerce platform that caters to a large number of sellers, from Small businesses in the field to medium-sized organizations.
+Shopify is the leading e-commerce platform for a large number of sellers, from small businesses to medium-sized organizations in the industry.
 It allows sellers to sell products in various ways like online shopping, offline shopping, and selling through the point of sale through a car boot or garage.
 Since it offers high-level functionality it has gathered a large number of users.

 Shopify offers various tools that would increase the efficiency of e-commerce and provides valuable Insights.
 Shopify collects large amounts of data from all the interactions and analyzes them to generate Shopify Reports and Shopify Payout Reports.
 The data is generated in abundant quantities and can be used to generate reports in pre-defined timelines or On-demand formats.